 Some detective work - root zones and rhizospheres...

 The rhizosphere is the most dynamic environment in the soil, or a microbe ‘hot spot’, the fast food areas of the soil!
 The roots are also continually shedding old tissue and sloughed-off plant cells.
-The root secretions and dead plant cells are food for microbes living in the soil.
+The root secretions and dead plant cells are a feast for microbes living in the soil.
 In return the soil microbes provide nutrients for the plants, which encourage plant growth.
 More plant growth means more roots.
 A win-win situation!
 Hence soil microbes themselves congregate around the roots.
-Microbes in turn are consumed by earthworms, who sense the root secretions and microbes in the soil and target such ‘hot spots’ to feast upon them!
+Microbes in turn are a beacon for earthworms, who sense the root secretions and microbes in the soil and target such ‘hot spots’ to feast upon them!

-By planting onion sets in rootrainers, waiting for the roots to grow in and around the compost, binding it altogether, before planting them outdoors in the soil.
-Now unless the blackbird has fed on at least 3 Weetabix (!) that morning, it will not have the energy or strength to pull out the onion set and well rooted fibrous compost ball, which is a lot heavier than an onion set on its own.
-No more scattered onion sets!
+By planting onion sets in Rootrainers, the roots will grow in and around the compost, binding it together.
+Then when planting them outdoors, unless the blackbird has fed on at least 3 Weetabix (!) that morning, it will not have the energy or strength to pull out the onion set with its well rooted fibrous compost ball, which is a lot heavier than an onion set on its own.
+Result: no more scattered onion sets!

 Due to their size onion sets are great for children and school projects too.
 Handling them is easy.
 Planting requires less skill as sets are easier to handle than seeds.
 Together, sets and rootrainers make the exercise easy and interesting for children to do for themselves.
 One major advantage for schools is that the children can grow AND harvest them all within the school year.